-There is usually no reason to worry about a dog that sleeps for 12 or more hours per day.
-Excessive sleeping is more than 12 hours per gay can also indicate potential health problems.
+How much should my French Bulldog sleep: There is usually no reason to worry about a dog that sleeps for 12 or more hours per day.
+Excessive sleeping is more than 12 hours per day can also indicate potential health problems.
 When you have concerns about your pet’s sleep, talk to your veterinarian.

 How Much Sleep Do French Bulldogs Need?